 - 1. The leasing process for emergency applicants who are victims of federally declared disasters may be amended at any time to respond to the impact of the federally declared disaster. - 2.
 VIHA will neither offer nor move a family into a unit that does not meet basic standards of habitability, including HUD occupancy standards.
 24 CFR § 966.4 (e). - 3.
 All units must be occupied pursuant to a signed lease that complies with HUD regulations.
 24 CFR § 966.4. - 4.
 A lease is executed at the time of admission for all new Tenants.
 The lease will include the names of all authorized members bound by the lease.
 The lease shall be signed by the head and co-head of the household, all other adult members, and by the Executive Director or designee prior to actual move-in.
 The head of household will receive a new copy of his/her lease.
 24 CFR § 966.4(p). - 5.
-Applicants/Tenants shall complete a home maintenance/housekeeping orientation prior to move-in. - The Tenant shall pay a security deposit at the time of leasing.
-For new Tenants, the security deposit shall be Two Three Hundred Five Dollars (\$205300.00).
+Applicants/Tenants shall complete a home maintenance/housekeeping orientation prior to move-in. - 6.
+The Tenant shall pay a security deposit at the time of leasing.
+For new Tenants, the security deposit shall be Three Hundred Dollars (300.00).
 The Tenant may pay the security deposit in one lump sum or spread it over three (3) payments during the first three (3) months of tenancy.
 Pet deposits are in addition to the security deposit and must be paid in accordance with this policy.
-24 CFR § 966.4(b) (5).
+24 CFR § 966.4(b) (5). - 7.
+Changes in family composition, income, or familial status between the application processing interview and leasing will be processed by Leasing staff. - 8.
+Changes after leasing will be processed by the property manager, except lease addition requests for live-in aides, residual rights requests for remaining family members, foster children, foster adults, kinship care children, and adults in legally protected relationships, which require submittal to VIHA for written approval prior to moving into the unit.
+It is the responsibility of the applicant and/or Tenant to report changes in family composition, income, or familial status within Ten (10) calendar days of the occurrence. - 9.
+If at any time during the term of the lease agreement, a change in the Tenant family composition or income results in the need to change or amending any provision of the lease.
+24 CFR § 966.4(c). - a.
+A new lease agreement will be executed; or - b.
+An appropriate rider will be prepared and made a part of the existing lease.